temcom/hifi-buildscripts/xenial/readme.md

+**Warning -- Interface built with this method is, so far, giving problems with core dumping at launch -- still invetigating.
+Server binaries (AC/DS) seem fine.**

 These scripts are provided with no warranty as to proper working other than my having tested on a clean install of Ubuntu 16.04 Xenial on a Virtual Machine.
 Use at your own risk and study scripts to see what's being done and how before use.

 **If you wish to reference these scripts from your blog/wiki/whatever do not copy my scripts - link back to here and credit me as author of this content.**